 Create design sketch of sideboard with ogee feet.

-Position and align Dowelmax miter joint configuration with shop made accessory to drill 4 accurately placed dowel holes.
+Position and align Dowelmax miter joint configuration with the new 45 degree angle accessory to drill 4 accurately placed dowel holes.

 Dowels are positioned away from the outer edge by use of the 3/8 spacer.

-Use hand plane to refine outer shape of ogee feet.
+Use spoke shave or small hand plane to shape curvature